 - Keep Applications Safe

 Log analysis should never damage the application it helps monitor.
-That’s a log management rule of thumb.
+That’s a log management service rule of thumb.
 Make sure that the resources on the application side are not being overwhelmed.
 There are a couple of ways to go about that.
 First, use a solid, stable agent to ship the logs — Rsyslog, NXLog, and Logstash Forwarder are a few good ones.
 Then, make sure they are well configured as there are parameters that control the frequency of log collection and distribution, which can impact server-resource utilization.

 - System Scalability